-- Roam the picturesque streets of colonial Antigua
+- Walk the ancient streets of colonial Antigua

-- Climb an active volcano and kayak on magical Lake Atitlan
+- Climb an active volcano and kayak on Lake Atitlán

-- Discover the Mayan ruins at Tikal and Copan
+- Discover Maya ruins at Tikal and Copán

 - Experience Guatemalan city life

-Get ready to discover some of Central America's hidden gems!
-Arrive in Guatemala's capital, Guatemala City, where a driver will meet you at the airport.
-You'll be transferred to your hotel in Antigua, about 45 minutes away.
-Set in a valley beneath three volcanoes, this lovely Spanish colonial city is the perfect starting point for your Guatemalan excursion.
+Welcome to Guatemala!
+Get ready to discover one of Latin America's lesser-known gems, as this country boasts immense natural beauty, well-preserved history, and a thriving Indigenous Maya culture.
+You'll arrive in the capital of Guatemala City, where a driver will meet you at the airport.
+Then you'll transfer west about an hour to historic Antigua.
+Set in a valley beneath three volcanoes, this lovely Spanish colonial city is the perfect starting point for your great Guatemalan adventure.

 Day 2: Walking Tour of Antigua

 You'll have the afternoon free to explore Antigua's many local markets.
-Buy fresh fruits and vegetables at El Mercado, shop for textiles and handicrafts at Nim Po't, and don't forget to taste some of the legendary street food along the way!
-Sample rellenitos (sweet fried plantains stuffed with black beans), tostadas, and elote (grilled corn on the cob) at food carts dotted around the city.
+Buy fresh fruits and vegetables at El Mercado, shop for textiles and handicrafts at Nim Po't, and don't forget to taste some of the legendary street food along the way.
+Visit food courts around the city to sample rellenitos (fried plantains stuffed with black beans), tostadas, and elotes (grilled corn on the cob).

 Day 3: Hike Pacaya Volcano